ppls-nd-prs/lola/mod_evaluations/readme.txt

 ## modification / addition ids ##
 LK : lexical knowledge added
-E2A : all existentiall quantifiers changed into universal quantifiers
+a2e : all universal quantifiers changed into existential quantifiers i2c : all implications changed into conjunctions